-Figuring out the best course can be the most difficult part, so farm operators should consider consulting with legal, tax, and financial advisors about succession plans.
+Figuring out the best course can be the most difficult part, so farm operators should consider consulting with legal, tax, and financial consultants about succession plans.
 Once a plan is decided, the rest is straightforward.

 Owners will need to secure the transfer of ownership, generally a combination of powers of attorney, a will, and trust provisions.
 As part of this process, you'll need to assess the value of the land, buildings and other assets.

-Your team of advisors can help figure out the pros and cons of different arrangements and help with tax implications.
+Your team of consultants can help figure out the pros and cons of different arrangements and help with tax implications.
 According to the USDA Economic Research Service, farm owners are more than twice as likely to owe federal estate taxes than a typical descendant.
 Many farmers don't have sufficient cash on hand to pay the sum.
 In such cases, a life insurance trust can help create the needed liquidity.

 Farm operators who plan to sell will need to think about how important it is to preserve the farm.
 For instance, a Texas A&M study found that more than 1.1 million acres of working lands in Texas were converted to non-agricultural use between 1997 and 2007.
 A key factor in these conversions: a farm's proximity to growing major metropolitan areas.
 Farmland on edges of the Dallas Fort Worth area, Austin, or San Antonio is likely to garner a higher valuation than farm land in more rural, less developed areas.